briancappello/flask-unchained-react-spa/docs/commands.rst

    Usage: manage.py [OPTIONS] COMMAND [ARGS]...

-     A utility script for the Flask React SPA application.
+     A utility script for the Flask Unchained React SPA application.

    Options:
      --env [dev|prod]    Whether to use DevConfig or ProdConfig (default dev)